French Language and Literature

 It is a 12-month program for full-time students; the program is available on a part-time basis.

-At the beginning of their course of study, students meet individually with the Associate Chair, Graduate in order to determine course selection with the objective of ensuring that the student has a well-rounded program and broad knowledge of the discipline.
+At the beginning of their course of study, students meet individually with the Graduate Chair in order to determine course selection with the objective of ensuring that the student has a well-rounded program and broad knowledge of the discipline.

 MA Program